LLMGA: Multimodal Large Language Model based Generation Assistant: Methodology

 In this paper, we aim to design a MLLM-based Generation Assistant (LLMGA).
 Our LLMGA produces detailed language-based generation prompts to control SD rather than predicting fixed-sized visual embeddings~\cite{GILL, Emu} to govern SD.
 This has five advantages: \textbf{(1)} Visual embeddings contain noise, and mapping them to the language domain can filter out this noise, enabling precise SD control. \textbf{(2)} Language-based generation prompts facilitate users in understanding the LLMGA's thoughts, enhancing interaction. \textbf{(3)} Dynamic-sized language-based generation prompt enables the addition of generation requests. \textbf{(4)} MLLM is pre-trained on textual datasets.
 Language prompts rather than implicit visual embeddings are more advantageous for MLLM to generate accurate prompts and comprehend context. \textbf{(5)} Training is simpler and more efficient.

 However, we need to address several issues: \textbf{(1)} As a language assistant, MLLM may decline the execution of generation instructions. \textbf{(2)} MLLM lacks a nuanced understanding of image generation and editing, and cannot produce precise and detailed generation prompts. \textbf{(3)} MLLM needs to decide which part of the output text serves as generation prompts to guide generation. \textbf{(4)} SD's CLIP encode only $75$ tokens.
-Moreover, SD is trained on short captions, while detailed prompts generated by LLMGA may exceed $150$ tokens.This disparity makes it hard for SD to understand the instructions from LLMGA.
-To this end, we construct a training dataset and two-stage training schemes, which train the MLLM (Sec.~\ref{sec:mllm_tuning}) and SD (Sec.~\ref{sec:sd_tuning}).
+Moreover, SD is primarily trained on short captions, while detailed prompts generated by LLMGA may exceed $150$ tokens.
+This disparity makes it hard for SD to understand the instructions from LLMGA.
+To address the aforementioned challenges, we construct a training dataset and design two-stage training schemes to train the MLLM (Sec.~\ref{sec:mllm_tuning}) and SD (Sec.~\ref{sec:sd_tuning}).

 The network structure and pipeline of LLMGA are illustrated in Fig.~\ref{fig:method}.
 Specifically, as shown in Fig.~\ref{fig:method}~(a)~and~(c), the images $\mathbf{I}_{input}$ are encoded into image embeddings by CLIP vision encoder and a projection layer.
 Subsequently, the image embedding is concatenated with the text embedding and fed into the LLM to obtain text output $\mathbf{T}_{output}$.
-This process can be formulated as: where $\mathbf{T}_{input}$ indicates the input text instructions.
-Notably, $\mathcal{F}_{MLLM}$ can process only $\mathbf{T}_{input}$ as input.
+This process can be formulated as: where $\mathbf{T}_{input}$ indicates the input text instructions from users.
+It is notable that $\mathcal{F}_{MLLM}$ can process only $\mathbf{T}_{input}$ as input.